blitline-dev/backburner-allq/README.md

   # optional, defaults to respond_timeout in config
   def self.queue_respond_timeout
     300 # number of seconds before job times out, 0 to avoid timeout.
-NB: A timeout of 1 second will likely lead to race conditions between Backburner and beanstalkd and should be avoided end
+NB: A timeout of 1 second will likely lead to race conditions between Backburner and allq and should be avoided end

   # optional, defaults to retry_delay_proc in config